MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 > [!NOTE]
-> When a call first arrives at the first call queue, if the number of calls already waiting in that queue has reached the **Call overflow handling** limit and if the redirect option sends new calls to a second call queue then the agents in the second call queue will be shown as being in the first call queue on this report.
+> When a call arrives at the first call queue, if the number of calls already waiting in that queue has reached the **Call overflow handling** limit and if the redirect option sends new calls to a second call queue, then the agents in the second call queue will be shown as being in the first call queue on this report.

 ## Known Issues